 St. Augustine Church, Catholic church in Tremé, New Orleans, US.

-St. Augustine Church is a Catholic church building in the Treme neighborhood featuring Gothic Revival architecture with pointed arches, ribbed vaults, and buttresses supporting its structure.
-Its interior displays stained glass windows depicting biblical scenes throughout the space.
+St. Augustine Church is a Catholic church in the Treme neighborhood of New Orleans, built in the Gothic Revival style with pointed arches, ribbed vaults, and buttresses.
+Inside, stained glass windows with biblical scenes line the walls and fill the space with colored light.

-On the church grounds stands a monument to the Unknown Slave with large chains arranged in a cross formation.
-This installation serves as a remembrance for those who died in slavery and were often buried without names.
+On the church grounds stands a monument to the Unknown Slave, made of large chains arranged in the shape of a cross.
+It marks the memory of those who died in slavery and were buried without names or records.

 The community of curious travelers